akelleh/causality/README.md

 The `CausalDataFrame` current supports two kinds of causal analysis.
 First, it has a `CausalDataFrame.zmean` method.
 This method lets you control for a set of variables, `z`, when you're trying to estimate the effect of a discrete variable `x` on a continuous variable, `y`.
 It supports both returning the `y` estimates at each `x` value, as well as providing bootstrap error bars.
 For more details, check out the readme [here]().

-The second kind of analysis supported is plotting for discrete or continuous `x` to show the effect on continous `y`.
+The second kind of analysis supported is plotting to show the effect of discrete or continuous `x` on continous `y` while controlling for `z`.
+You can do this with the `CausalDataFrame.zplot` method.
+For details, check out the readme [here]().

 ## Measuring Causal Effects